bervProject/You-Can-Use-It/README.md

-# rekrutmen-labpro
+# Starling Education Project

-This repository is used for the programming laboratory recruitment process
+## This project is test project